lfrestrepog/if-docs/website/docs/04-specification/model-plugin-config.md

 # Model Plugin Configuration

+> **WARNING**: this material is not fully implemented in the alpha release.
+It signals future upgrades on the roadmap for future releases.

 There are several places in an Impl file where you can add configuration for a model.

 - input